owncloud-archive/documentation/admin_manual/enterprise/file_management/files_tagging.rst

 Advanced File Tagging With the Workflow App
 ===========================================

-New in ownCloud 9.0, the Workflow App provides advanced management of file tagging.
+The Workflow App provides advanced management of file tagging.
 The app has three parts: Tag Manager, Automatic Tagging, and Retention.

 The Workflow App should be enabled by default (Apps page), and the three configuration modules visible on your ownCloud Admin page.